LegReq/did-btcr2/chapters/CRUD-Operations.md

 applying the patch MUST be a conformant DID document according to the [DID core v1.1](https://www.w3.org/TR/did-1.1/) specification.
 * targetVersionId - The versionId of the DID document after the patch has been applied.
-When constructing an BTCR2 Update to a DID document with a specific versionId, the targetVersionId must be one more than this versionId.
+When constructing an BTCR2 Update to a DID document with a specific versionId, the targetVersionId MUST be one more than this versionId.
 * sourceHash - A base64 encoded SHA256 hash of the canonicalized DID document
-that the patch must be applied to.
-The DID document must be canonicalized using the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS).
+that the patch MUST be applied to.
+The DID document MUST be canonicalized using the [JSON Canonicalization Scheme](https://www.rfc-editor.org/rfc/rfc8785) (JCS).
 * targetHash - A base64 encoded SHA256 hash of the canonicalized DID document that results from applying the patch to the source document.
-The DID document must be canonicalized using JCS.
+The DID document MUST be canonicalized using JCS.
 * proof - A [Data Integrity](https://w3c.github.io/vc-data-integrity/) proof with the proof purpose set to "capabilityInvocation".
 This MUST be a valid invocation of the capability to update the DID document of the did:btcr2 identifier being resolved.
 The root capability to update a specific did:btcr2 identifier’s DID document can be derived from the identifier following [Algo 12.
 Derive Root Capability].
-This capability may be delegated.
 The data model for the capability invocation is specified in the [Authorization Capabilities specification](https://w3c-ccg.github.io/zcap-spec).
 The following properties MUST be set to specific values:
-  * capability - the identifier of the root capability to update a specific did:btcr2 DID Document
+  * capability - the identifier of the root capability to update a specific did:btcr2 DID document
   * invocationTarget - the did:btcr2 identifier whose DID document is being updated.

-All ::BTCR2 Updates:: SHOULD ensure a healthy set of Beacons to maintain resilient updatability of their DID document.
+All ::BTCR2 Updates:: SHOULD ensure a healthy set of ::BTCR2 Beacons:: to maintain resilient updatability of their DID document.

 ##### Hide {.unnumbered .unlisted}